carsontang/carsontang.github.io/quotes.md

 As a filmmaker you’re looking for gaps in the culture, pop culture at least; you’re looking for things that haven’t been addressed in movies.

 *[Christopher Nolan](https://www.nytimes.com/2017/07/12/movies/dunkirk-christopher-nolan-interview.html)*

+---

+Very little is truly new in innovation...Innovations don't have to be new to the world-only to a market or industry.

+*Larry Keeley*